p10rahulm/your-static-website/content/docs/understanding_hugo/introduction.md

 We will attempt an understanding of what is Hugo through a few sub-sections:

 - Parts of a webpage
-- How does a browser display a website
+- Retrieving a Webpage from the internet
 - What is a static website
 - Website Templates
 - Static website generator